SavosRU/deta-telegram-binance-checker/README.md

-# Telegram Bot, built on Cyclic 🤖
+# Telegram Bot, built on Deta 🤖

 Say hello to the Telegram Bot template!
 Built on the [grammY](https://grammy.dev/) framework and hosted by the [Deya](https://deta.sh/) serverless platform.